The 2022 Tallahassee Turkey Trot consists of four races run on Thanksgiving morning:

-The Turkey Trot 15K (9.3 miles).
-Yes it starts at 8:30 with the 5K and the 10K, but it is for the dedicated runner.
+- The Turkey Trot 15K (9.3 miles) – The 15K starts at 8:30 a.m. with the 5K and the 10K runners, but it is for the dedicated runner.
 It is a great race if you are ready to take on the challenge.

-Participants may pick up their race number and shirt (if they purchased one) at the Turkey Trot Festival on Sunday, November 21, at Goodwood Museum & Gardens (1600 Miccosukee Road, Tallahassee, FL) from 1:30 p.m. – 5:00 p.m..
-There will also be a place to requester and pick up race packets on Monday and Tuesday (Nov 22 & 23) at Premier Health and Fitness Center from 11:00 a.m. – 6:00 p.m. and on Wednesday (Nov 24) from 11:00 a.m. – 5:00 p.m.
+Participants may pick up their race number and shirt (if they purchased one) at the Turkey Trot Festival on Sunday, November 20, at Goodwood Museum & Gardens (1600 Miccosukee Road, Tallahassee, FL) from 1:30 p.m. – 5:00 p.m.
+There will also be a place to register and pick up race numbers and shirts on Monday, Tuesday, and Wednesday (Nov 21 – 23) at Premier Health and Fitness Center from 11:00 a.m. – 6:00 (Monday and Tuesday) and 11:00 a.m. – 5:00 p.m.
 (Wednesday).
 Finally, there will be limited registration and pickup on race morning.

 We ask that runners line up at the start based on estimated pace.
 Please look for the corral that corresponds to your estimated pace per mile.
 The first corral will be for runners who plan to run 6:30 minutes per mile or faster.
 The second corral will be reserved for runners who can maintain a faster pace than 8:00 per mile.
-If you will help us with this, the whole event will run smoother.
+If you help us with this, the whole event will run smoother.
 If you participate with a stroller, you must start near the back of the crowd so as to avoid problems.

 PLEASE NO ANIMALS The crowds are just too big.
 You owe it to your fellow runners to make the course safe for everyone.
 Runners approaching the finish line with a dog (other than a service dog) will not be allowed to finish the race.
 We also encourage runners to leave their head phones at home.
 You will enjoy the experience more!
 We won’t stop you from wearing headsets, but you are a danger to your fellow runners when you wear them while running in big crowds.